tang-amy/GeisingerLab/Chip-Seq_Analysis/README.md

 >ftp close
 ```
 ### Decompress Data
 The sequencing data from TUCF are typically compressed in `.gz` format.
-We can unpack these files using the `gzip` command.
+We can unpack these files using the `gunzip` command.
+Usage for individual files:
 ```bash
 # create a new folder for unzipped files
 mkdir unzipped_fastq_files